asynchronizations/artifact/README.md

 # ConflictGraphAnalyzer

 A prototype tool that takes as input a possibly asynchronous program.
-It enumerates all sound asynchronizations (data race free) of the given program.
+It enumerates all sound asynchronizations (data races free) of the given program.

 ## Dependencies